hazratali/hazratali.github.io/_publications/2023-01-01-paper-title-number-4.md

 ---
-title: "Paper Title Number 4"
+title: "Paper Title Number 4 Dummy changes"
 collection: publications
 permalink: /publication/2023-01-01-paper-title-number-4
 excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'